varun1133/FocusFlow---A-Remote-Work-Productivity-App/README.md

 ---

 #### **Support and Contributions**
 Feel free to reach out for support or suggestions for improvement.
 Contributions to expand features are welcome.
-Contact us at **focusflow.support@example.com**.
+Contact me at **varungowda1103@gmail.com**.

 ---